tensorflow/tfx/docs/guide/examplegen.md

 ### Custom input/output split

+!!!
+Note
-Note: this feature is only available after TFX 0.14.
+    This feature is only available after TFX 0.14.

 To customize the train/eval split ratio which ExampleGen will output, set the `output_config` for ExampleGen component.
 For example: